SamuelSwartzberg/flashcardifying_text_temp/ling.md

 A cleft sentence splits a simple sentence up into a complex sentence.
 Cleft seentence typically put the constituent now in the independent clause into focus.
 Syntax of cleft sentences in english: it + conjugated form of to be + X + subordinate clause

+## Expletives

+An ⟮expletive⟯ is a ⟮meaningless⟯ element put in some position to ⟮fulfil a grammatical requirement⟯.
+(Can also mean profanity, of course)
+Often words used as expletives also have other functions with more semantic content, however this semantic content is discarded when used as an expletive.
+E.g. ⁑There⁑ is someone helping us here. ⁑It⁑ was raining, wasn't ⁑it⁑?

+## Grammatical relations

+Grammatical relations are subjects and objects, and perhaps others depending on your theory.
+Grammatical relations are different things to different theorists.
+The generative grammar/chomskyan approach is to see an object as the DP complement of a verb.

+## frameworks

+Syntax is a field where there are a bunch of frameworks or theories of how it works, but not much agreement.
+Generative semantics was a response to generative grammar developed in the 1960s.
+The conflict between propoonents of generative grammar and generative semantics was known as the linguistics wars.
+The proponents of generative semantics in the linguistics wars called themselves ⟮the four horsemen of the apocalypse⟯, amongst which was george lakoff
+Generative semantics held that syntactic structures from meanings, rather than the other way around

 ## movement